Gametrics/standards/grc.md

 * **REP** if it is a repro or bootleg.

 Code creators **SHOULD** consider the brand/manufacturer when determining whether a device is OEM or Repro.
 If a piece of hardware passes itself off as Nintendo hardware but is not made by Nintendo, its proper code is REP. Third party consoles do not pass themselves off as OEM hardware, and **MUST** be given as their own company name with an authenticity of `OEM`.

+This code has more to do with manufacturer than components.
+A Nintendo DS with sigificant modifications is still a Nintendo-made Nintendo DS at the end of the day.

 ### Family \(F\)
 This attribute represents the general hardware family of the device.
 It is composed of a 3-character ALL-CAPS alphanumeric string.